 - 4.1 The system shall be fully programmed and completely operational prior to acceptance.
 The FACP and CPU shall have the capability to be fully programmable by Owner's personnel.
-Provide all necessary software access to the owner for re-programming by the owner. - 4.2 The Manufacturer shall provide the necessary documentation and training to allow the Owner's personnel to maintain and change software. - 4.3 Program data shall be stored in non-volatile memory with battery back-up.
+Provide all necessary software access to the owner for re-programming by the owner.
+Program and re-program as necessary as directed by the fire marshal or fire inspector for final acceptance. - 4.2 The Manufacturer shall provide the necessary documentation and training to allow the Owner's personnel to maintain and change software. - 4.3 Program data shall be stored in non-volatile memory with battery back-up.
 Program data shall not be lost due to temporary outages, surges, dips, etc.

-5.1 INSTALLATION OF FIRE ALARM AND DETECTION SYSTEMS

-- A. Install fire alarm and detection systems as indicated, in accordance with equipment manufacturer's written instructions and complying with applicable portions of NEC and NECAs "Standard of Installation" and NFPA-72. - B. Wiring Systems and Materials - 1.
-Wiring shall be in accordance with requirements of the National Electrical Code and NFPA Regulation 72.
+- 5.1 INSTALLATION OF FIRE ALARM AND DETECTION SYSTEMS - A. Install fire alarm and detection systems as indicated, in accordance with equipment manufacturer's written instructions and complying with applicable portions of NEC and NECAs "Standard of Installation" and NFPA-72. - B. Wiring Systems and Materials - 1.
+Wiring shall be in accordance with requirements of the National Electrical Code and NFPA Regulation - 72.
 The fire alarm system, including components, conduit, boxes and wiring shall be completely installed and wiring and conduit shall be properly tagged and color coded.
 The Electrical Contractor shall make final connections as shown and required by the equipment manufacturer's wiring instructions.